Born: early 1700s and was buried in Swaffham 2 December 1777.

 "... my great grandfather, Robert Crowe, whose portrait hangs in the dining room together with that of his wife Alice Alpe of Hardingham Hall in Norfolk, was a solicitor at Swaffham and, although he died in 1786, his second son, Philip, continued to reside there for many years."

-I do not know of the whereabouts of the portrait of Alice Crowe (nee Alpe) but it would appear that it was in the possession of Elizabeth Jones (nee Helsham) in 1866.
-It may later have been in the Heath-Caldwell family estate of Linley Wood in Staffordshire up until 1949 when this country house was closed down and the majority of the contents sold.
-If any one out there on the internet knows the whereabouts of this portrait, I would be very pleased to hear from them.
+I do not know of the whereabouts of the portrait of Alice Crowe (nee Alpe) but it was in the possession of Elizabeth Jones (nee Helsham) in 1866.
+Later on it was in the Heath-Caldwell family home of Linley Wood in Staffordshire up until 1949 when this country house was closed down and the majority of the contents sold.
+It would appear that the portrait was sold in the 1960s or 1970s.

 Another note on the Alpe family is recorded in "Harleian Society East Anglian Pedigrees" (pages 3 & 4), a copy of which is in the Suffolk Record Office in Ipswich.
 This lists a family tree for the Alpe family and lists Alice's relatives and ancestors going back to the 1500s.